ministryofjustice/prepare-a-case/README.md

 # Prepare a case

-Prepare a case is a service that allows probation staff to prepare court cases.
+Prepare a case is a service that allows probation staff to prepare defaultParams cases.

 ## Prerequisities
 Before you begin, ensure you have met the following requirements: